 Alpha 1-Antitrypsin Deficiency (AAT)

 Treatment options include AAT augmentation by IV infusion for lung disease.
 Lung or liver transplants are reserved for end-stage disease resistant to conservative treatment.
-Liver transplantation replaces abnormal liver cells that produce a ineffective form of AAT.
+Liver transplantation replaces abnormal liver cells with donor tissue that produces normal AAT.
 Gene therapy is also being studied as a form of treatment.

 RnCeus Homepage | Course catalog | Discount prices | Login | Nursing jobs | Help